turdmaggot/HelloWorldJava/README.md

 ## To Compile

-To deploy this project run
+To compile this project, type and run:

 ```bash
   javac HelloWorld.java